 Gamesgiving was the starting line, not the finish.
 The connections formed that weekend opened doors to more events, more communities, and more opportunities to test whether RIT’s model scales beyond a single convention in Racine.

-The answer to “how can we get involved?” is becoming clearer with every event and every conversation.
+The answer to “how can I get involved?” is becoming clearer with every event and every conversation.
 We’re building something — and now we have proof that people want to be part of it.

 Want to join the community we’re building?
 Visit our community page to learn more, or reach out to connect with us directly.